QuantumOverture/KnowledgeBase/Docker.md

 - https://stackoverflow.com/questions/19688314/how-do-you-attach-and-detach-from-dockers-process#:~:text=To%20detach%20from%20the%20container,Ctrl%20and%20press%20P%20%2B%20Q%20. (*How do you attach and detach from Docker's process?* by `https://stackoverflow.com/users/356788/ken-cochrane`)
 - https://docs.docker.com/engine/reference/commandline/logs/ (*docker logs* by `Docker Inc`)
 - https://stackoverflow.com/questions/37461868/difference-between-run-and-cmd-in-a-dockerfile (*Difference between RUN and CMD in a Dockerfile* by `https://stackoverflow.com/users/6386350/takesoup`)
+- https://stackoverflow.com/questions/49382973/do-i-need-multiple-docker-containers-or-create-single-container-and-install-othe (*Do i need multiple docker containers OR create single container and install other softwares in it?* by `https://stackoverflow.com/users/6225547/gous-md`)